Explanatory machine learning for sequential human teaching

-In the case that the explanations provided by the machine lead to a significantly positive improvement, the explanatory effect of the learned theory is beneficial to human comprehension.
-When this difference is significantly negative, the explanatory effect of the machine-learned theory is harmful to human comprehension.
+\end{definition} In the case that the explanations provided by the machine lead to a positive improvement, the explanatory effect of the learned theory is beneficial to human comprehension.
+When this difference is negative, the explanatory effect of the machine-learned theory is harmful to human comprehension.